elliotwaite/thumbnail-rating-bar-for-youtube/README.md

    * Then click the "SAVE" button at the bottom of that page.

-   * Then copy your listed API key (it should look something like this:
+   * Then copy your listed API key to your clipboard (it should look something like this: AIzaSyAylQ59uKlkZt2EgRPoygscGb_AHBQ5MEY).
-     AIzaSyAylQ59uKlkZt2EgRPoygscGb_AHBQ5MEY).

      Note: If you need to access your API key in the future, it will be available here: